 Prevention and Oral Health Advice

 Clean between your teeth daily using interdental brushes or floss.
+Decay frequently develops between teeth where a toothbrush cannot easily reach.

 Do not ignore early symptoms.
 Mild sensitivity or occasional discomfort may indicate a developing problem.
 Addressing issues early often means simpler and less invasive treatment.

 Avoid using your teeth as tools — for example, to open packaging or bite non-food objects.
+This can cause cracks or fractures that may lead to pain and infection.

 If you smoke, consider stopping.
 Smoking significantly increases the risk of gum disease and can impair healing after dental treatment.